A7med23/obsidian-sync/Trading/Notes from Misc trading.md

 9) when price is pumping or dumping really hard, mostly you want to take the breaks.
 10) hold levels are very good when youre accuming or distributing or going sideways (because theyre good for the price to use to range) or when theyre the final holds.

 11) cycling down untested higher tf candles is more important than just picking the greediest

+12) ALWAYS be careful with BTC's mvmnt

 min55